Importing metadata

 Associating metadata with data (optional)

 The "Associate with data" wizard step (figure 13.5), is optional.
 To proceed without associating data to metadata, click on the Next button.
-Associating data with metadata can be done later, as described in Associating data elements with metadata.
+Associating data with metadata can be done later (see Associating data elements with metadata).

 To associate data with the metadata: